Sota4Ever/Ubuntu-Port-samsung-S20FE/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Note
-The other devices (except r8s and c1s) have not been tested, you can try them if it works for you, let me know.
+The other devices (except r8s, x1s and c1s) have not been tested, you can try them if it works for you, let me know on [telegram](https://t.me/Sota4Ever)

 ## Credits